ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This change aims to improve code readability and maintainability by allowing more flexibility in formatting unordered structures (records, import and export lists and sublists, derivation and default clauses).

-First of all, particularly important in scenarios involving version control, code reviews, and automated code generation.
+This is particularly helpful in scenarios involving version control, code reviews, and automated code generation.

 Motivation